 Dust textures applied to images look great, but what happens if you don't have time to learn how to make textures from scratch?

-What You'll Learn in This Adobe Photoshop Texture Tutorial
+What You'll Learn in This Tutorial on How to Create Dust

-- How to make textures from scanned paper
+- How to make a dust paper texture from scanned paper

 - How to create a dust and scratch texture